You Are One of Them

 You Are One of Them is a 2013 novel by Elliott Holt.
 It is based on the true story of American schoolgirl Samantha Smith who wrote to Yuri Andropov, the Premier of the Soviet Union, at the height of the Cold War.
 Holt's first novel, You Are One of Them received predominantly positive reviews.
 Most critics praised Holt's use of language and description of characters, though some expressed reservations about its genre.

 Background

 The title comes from the poem In the Waiting Room by Elizabeth Bishop.

 The novel is based on a true story.
-During the Cold War, a young American girl called Samantha Smith corresponded with Soviet Premier Yuri Andropov, who invited her to the Soviet Union.
-She died in a plane crash upon returning to the United States.
+During the Cold War, a 10-year old American girl called Samantha Smith corresponded with Soviet Premier Yuri Andropov, who invited her to the Soviet Union.
+She died at the age of 13 in a plane crash from Boston to Bangor.

 Summary

 Set in 1982 during the Cold War era, a ten-year-old American girl called Jenny Jones writes to the Soviet Premier asking him why he would want to use the nuclear bomb.
 He replies, saying he only wants peace, and invites her to the Soviet Union.
 After the correspondence is published in Pravda, she tours the Soviet Union and dies in a plane crash.
 More than ten years later, in 1996, her friend Sarah Zuckerman visits the new Russia, then under President Boris Yeltsin, after she hears from Svetlana, a Russian woman suggesting her friend might not be dead, but may have defected to Russia instead.